 Address: Calle Macedonio Alcalá s/n, RUTA INDEPENDENCIA, Centro,

-The Church is located in Calle Alcala which is the pedestrian street six blocks from the Zocalo, allow 10 minutes to walk.
+The Church is located in Calle Alcala, which is a pedestrian street six blocks from the Zocalo, allowing 10 minutes to walk.

 Opening Hours: